Eternal life (Christianity): Heaven

-In this new universe God "will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning nor crying nor pain any more, for the former things have passed away."
+In this new universe God "will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning nor crying nor pain any more, for the former things have passed away".

 Hell

-Catholic teaching acknowledges the reality of Hell: "a state of definitive self-exclusion from communion with God and the blessed" It notes "God predestines no one to go to hell; for this, a willful turning away from God (a mortal sin) is necessary, and persistence in it until the end."
-In their life on earth, someone in mortal sin should turn to God, who Catholics conceive of as having unlimited merciful.
+Catholic teaching states hell is "a state of definitive self-exclusion from communion with God and the blessed" It notes "God predestines no one to go to hell; for this, a willful turning away from God (a mortal sin) is necessary, and persistence in it until the end."
+In their life on earth, someone in mortal sin should turn to God, who Catholics conceive of as having unlimited mercy.

 According to some theologians the church does not teach how populated Hell is, if at all.

 States

-Pope John Paul II taught that heaven, hell and purgatory are not places per se but states of the human soul or "conditions of existence", They have historically been spoken of figuratively as places.
+Pope John Paul II taught that heaven, hell and purgatory are not places per se, but states of the human soul or "conditions of existence", They have historically been spoken of figuratively as places.

-Though many saints have had visions of heaven, hell or purgatory, (some in ecstatic or lurid detail) the Catholic Church teaches minimally on them, noting that the "new heaven and new earth" is a mysterious renewal whose details God has not revealed and that "the blessed communion between God and those in Christ is beyond all description and understanding."
+Though many saints have had visions of heaven, hell or purgatory, (some in ecstatic or lurid detail) the Catholic Church teaches minimally on them, noting that the "new heaven and new earth" is a mysterious renewal whose details God has not revealed, and that "the blessed communion between God and those in Christ is beyond all description and understanding".